Uncover Thailand's hidden sites and experiences

 Spend the day cooking with a Thai family

 I stepped away from the professional kitchen to spend the day with a Thai family in Chiang Mai.
 We began in the garden.
-Helped by one of the family, I picked fresh chillies and basil leaves, and foraged for cilantro root.
+Helped by one of the family, I picked fresh chilies and basil leaves, and foraged for cilantro root.
 Meanwhile, the rest of the family — all four generations — had begun to prepare the rest of the ingredients.

 I was then patiently coached through preparing a number of dishes, pounding the fragrant curry pastes and balancing the delicate salty and sweet tastes.
 By the time we sat down to eat together, I felt a welcome guest of the family and that I’d gained a real appreciation of the complexities of Thai food.